TNG/junit-dataprovider/README.md

 > Of course, this is also a possible way to get it done using [JUnit Theories][]
 > but this causes a lot [boiler plate](http://en.wikipedia.org/wiki/Boilerplate_%28text%29)
 > code and inconvenience because it requires a DTO for every single data point.
 This is AFAIK
-> also the case if you use the ParameterSupplier feature of [JUnit Theories][],
+> also the case when you use the ParameterSupplier feature of [JUnit Theories][],
-> where you additionally need a custom Annotation and a class  ...
+> where you additionally need a custom Annotation and a class...

 [DTO]: http://en.wikipedia.org/wiki/Data_transfer_object